-All producers must submit an Organic System Plan in the form of the VOF Application on an annual basis.
+All producers must submit an updated Organic System Plan on an annual basis.
 The plan must show compliance with the requirements in the NOP standards.
 The producer must:

-- Describe farm practices or processing procedures. - List all inputs planned for use including source/supplier, location and reason for use. - Provide documentation on commercial availability of seeds, planting stock and ingredients as necessary. - Describe all monitoring practices for pests, fertility, etc. - Describe the record keeping system used. - Provide a farm or facility map and description of any organic integrity issues. - Provide records for the previous five years (if necessary). - Provide additional information as deemed necessary by the VOF Review Committee or certification staff. - List sources of all fertilizers and pest control products applied, as well as the location, date and rate of application. - Describe harvesting and handling of products. - Pay all applicable fees.
+- Describe farm practices or processing procedures. - List all inputs planned for use including source/supplier, location and reason for use. - Provide documentation on commercial availability of seeds, planting stock and ingredients as necessary. - Describe all monitoring practices for pests, fertility, etc. - Describe monitoring practices and procedures for verifying suppliers in the supply chain and organic status of products to prevent organic fraud. - Describe the record keeping system used. - Provide a farm or facility map and description of any organic integrity issues.

+- Provide records for the previous five years (if necessary). - Provide additional information as deemed necessary by the VOF Review Committee or certification staff. - List sources of all fertilizers and pest control products applied, as well as the location, date and rate of application. - Describe harvesting and handling of products. - Pay all applicable fees.